-The contrast between two similar islands was dramatic, the treatment I received on one was just unnecessarily hostile, with no attempt to find out who I was and what I might be doing, an attitude that’s perhaps a consequence of too many tourists on day trips from Oban poking their cameras in people’s faces?
+The contrast between two similar islands was dramatic, the treatment I received on one was just unnecessarily hostile, with no attempt to find out who I was and what I might be doing.
+It’s an attitude that’s perhaps a consequence of too many gawping tourists on day trips from Oban poking their cameras in people’s faces?
 Who knows.
-And to be fair on another day it might have been very different.
+And to be fair on another day I might have a very different experience.
 I will return and see.

-And on this other island, an initially defensive response to my presence, but very revealing in its protectiveness of aspects of the way of life it values but is seeing eroded.
+And on this other island, I was faced by an initially defensive response to my presence, but one which revealed a protectiveness of aspects of the way of life it values but is seeing eroded.
 But behind this thorny reaction I discovered warmth and generosity in abundance.
 One island seemed to have turned its back on its shores and the possibilities that arrive there with every tide, whilst the other faces out, confident and prepared to welcome new arrivals, and that involves trust.
 I know which community has the better chance of surviving.

 And yes, the house was empty and the kitchen door was unlocked when I popped the car key back on the table.